 The market features the freshest of produce and gourmet goodies.
 You'll find everything from tasty olives and fresh baklava…

 Sauerkraut vendor: This is, uh, four days old.

 Rick: So this is, already — this is sour Kraut?

 Sauerkraut vendor: Yes.

 Rick: Is this healthy?

-Man: It's an absolute vitamin bomb.
-It contains, I think, five vitamins....
+Sauerkraut vendor : It's very healthy.
+It's the absolute vitamin bomb.
+It contains, I think, five vitamins…

 And the gourmet vinegar stall is even more interactive.